- SJSU Institutional Biosafety Committee (IBC) webpage

 The SOP Guidance Document, along with the templates linked above, provide a definition of the hazard class and provide resources to identify chemicals using an existing inventory.
 A blank SOP template [docx] is also available for use.

-SOP templates for some commonly encountered or higher risk chemical hazards are available below (not subject to the December 31, 2021 deadline):
+SOP templates for some commonly encountered or higher risk chemical hazards are available below:

 Examples of completed SOPs are available to aid development of laboratory-specific SOPs:

 - Hydrofluoric Acid Example SOP [docx]: in this case, a single reaction-specific SOP

 - Pyrophorics Example SOP [docx]: a broader hazard-class SOP that covers many pyrophoric materials

 The U.S. Chemical Safety Board (CSB) released Experimenting With Danger in response to three serious laboratory accidents that occurred at academic institutions.
 The CSB encourages all universities to study the key lessons from the video and to make every effort to provide safe working environments in their labs.

 Requests for the use of new chemicals in research are reviewed by the campus Chemical Hygiene Officer to ensure that we have adequate facilities and engineering controls to support the safe use of that chemical.
 To request a new research chemical, please fill out the Hazardous Materials Request Form and submit it to the purchase request mailbox for review: email@example.com

 - Laser Safety Plan [pdf] - updated 5/13/2021

 - Laser Use Authorization Form [docx]